 Repeat after me, each platform is different.

 Knowing ahead of time what works best with each platform will not only help visually with your audience but will make things easier for you in the long run.
+Knowing what the people want to see in each social network will help you enhance their user experience.
 Below I’ve listed 5 social platforms and included some tips for each.

 - Is geared toward the older generation